payu-india/CMS-Chatbot/docs/Merchant Wallet/introduction-to-merchant-wallet.md

 next:
   description: ''
 ---
-## What is a Hexa wallet?
+## What is a Merchant wallet?

-**Hexa wallet** or **Merchant wallet** is a white-labelled prepaid instrument offered to merchant.
+**Merchant wallet** is a white-labelled prepaid instrument offered to merchant.
 Merchant can provide this offering to customers for purchasing goods and services.\
 Prepaid Payment Instruments (PPIs) are a category of digital payment instruments that facilitate the day-to-day buying/selling, fund transfers, and other financial transactions against the value already stored in them.
 This value can be stored by various methods of payments like cards etc.

 ## Why prepaid?